Mikey Garcia: Garcia vs. Vargas

-On February 29, 2020, Garcia returned to the ring in Frisco, Texas after a layoff of almost a year.
-In his second bout at welterweight, he faced former two-division world champion Jessie Vargas.
-Vargas was ranked #4 by the WBO at welterweight.
-In a hard-fought battle, Garcia dropped his opponent in the fifth round and earned a unanimous decision victory, with scores of 114-113, 116-111, and 116-111.
+In a hard-fought battle, Garcia dropped Vargas in the fifth round and earned a unanimous decision victory, with scores of 114-113, 116-111, and 116-111 to capture the WBC Diamond belt.
+Garcia began slow, allowing Vargas to out-box him in the opening rounds.
+The turning point was in round 5 after Garcia landed a right hand, which dropped Vargas.
+He barely beat the count and was again staggered by another right hand.
+Vargas did well to avoid further punishment.
+From the sixth round, Garcia controlled the remainder of the fight.
 CompuBox punch stats saw Garcia land 151 of 478 (32%) total punches thrown, while Vargas landed 142 punches of 671 (21%) total punches thrown.
 In his post-fight interview, Garcia stated his intentions to continue fighting in the welterweight division, saying, "I would love to fight against Manny Pacquiao, or a rematch with Errol Spence.
 I’m better now at this weight class.
 I want to continue to campaign at 147 [lbs] and seek a title in a fifth division.”
+Vargas wanted a rematch, citing only the knockdown was the difference, in what he believed was a close fight.